 Blocks: Some scoring elements for this game include 26 1.5" cubes/blocks of various colors on each team's side of their field.
-10 are painted green (located next to a team's base).
-10 unpainted/natural blocks are placed in various spots around a team's side of the field.
+10 are painted green (located next to a team's base), representing Saplings.
+10 unpainted/natural blocks are placed in various spots around a team's side of the field, representing Lumber.
 2 blocks each of red, white, and black are located in a team's Mining Regions, representing the Ores redstone, diamond, and coal respectively.
-Teams can score points with their various blocks by moving them various places around their side of the field.
+Teams can score points by moving these blocks various places around their side of the field.
 Blocks follow the Item Control Limit rule of the game.